Arkadeep455/Dark-mode-chrome-extension/README.md

 # Dark-mode-chrome-extension
-Changes the theme to dark mode
+Changes the website's theme to dark mode